 "Management correctly states that under the collective bargaining agreement it has the right to revert a position.
-It also correctly states that it complied with all of the procedural requirements outlined in Article 37, Section 3.A.2. when it reverted the PS-07 Mail Classification Clerk duty assignment position at issue in this dispute.
+It also correctly states that it complied with all of the procedural requirements outlined in

+Article 37, Section 3.A.2. when it reverted the PS-07 Mail Classification Clerk duty assignment position at issue in this dispute.
 Based upon these facts, alone, however, one cannot conclude that the Service did not violate the collective bargaining agreement when it reverted the position since it is implied under Article 37, Section 3.A.2. that management's decision to revert a position be neither arbitrary nor capricious.

-In a separate grievance, arbitrated by this same arbitrator and decided in June 2005, the union sought that the Level 6 Mailing Requirement Clerk whom it declared was performing the Level 7 duties of the position in dispute be paid at the Level 7 rate.
+In a separate grievance, arbitrated by this same arbitrator and decided in June 2005, the Union sought that the Level 6 Mailing Requirement Clerk whom it declared was performing the Level 7 duties of the position in dispute be paid at the Level 7 rate.
 In that arbitration, neither party argued that the Level 7 duties no longer existed.
 Instead, the Service argued that the Grievant did not deserve to be paid at the Level 7 rate since many of the duties she performed were duties assigned her at the Level 6 position occupied by her; since she was not qualified to perform the work and since she was not performing all of the Level 7 duties.
-The management position and argument in the previous arbitration strongly indicates that duties performed in the Level 7 position existed at the time the position not authorized.
+The management position and argument in the previous arbitration strongly indicates that duties performed in the Level 7 position existed at the time the position was reverted even though headquarters may have declared the duty assignment position not authorized.
+FN

-"In this decision, it was concluded that the evidence was not sufficient to support a finding that the Grievant was performing all of the duties of the Level 7 position but that there was sufficient evidence to conclude that she was performing a mixed-duty assignment.
+^L FN In this decision, it was concluded that the evidence was not sufficient to support a finding that the Grievant was performing all of the duties of the Level 7 position but that there was sufficient evidence to conclude that she was performing a mixed-duty assignment.
 Now, management is again arguing that duties performed by the Grievant in that previous arbitration do not support a finding that the Level 7 position job was not eliminated.
 It is the existence of the Level 7 duties, not which duties that Grievant in the previous arbitration performed, that determines whether the job still exists.
 Consequently, management's arguments pertaining to the duties performed by the Grievant in the previous arbitration are not relevant to this dispute.]"

-Arbitrator Robert Hoffman, HOC-1H-C 05144644, Pembroke Pines, FL, 6-11-06 assignments.
+Arb.
+Robert Hoffman, H00C-1H-C 05144644, Pembroke Pines, FL, 6-11-06

+The Employer reverted four (4) mail processing automation clerk duty assignments.
 The parties stipulated that the USPS followed the three (3) contractual steps to procedurally and correctly revert the duty assignments.